 Meet the LLA

-The Lesbian Leadership Alliance (LLA) is a collective, separate from this press, working to create crossover projects, visibility & mentorship.
-The Velvet Chronicle provides a home base and megaphone for the LLA.
-The collective, founded by the Robertsons, includes Julia Diana Ghassan Robertson, Claudia Lucas Robertson, Claire Heuchan, Chiara Canaan, Karen Thompson, Tracey Scott Wilson, Ani O’Brien, Daniela Balderas, Amy Dyess, Erin Solomon, and Adele Nelson, to name a few.
+The Velvet Chronicle provides a home base for the LLA — and the collective, founded by the Robertsons, includes Julia Diana Ghassan Robertson, Claudia Lucas Robertson, Claire Heuchan, Chiara Canaan, Karen Thompson, Ani O’Brien, Tiffany Richardson and Lauren Black, to name a few.

 Julia Diana Ghassan Robertson

 Julia Diana Ghassan Robertson is an award-winning Arab-American author and has contributed to Huffington Post, AfterEllen, and more.
 She’s worked to create visibility for lesbians, and more specifically ‘androgynous’ lesbians and lesbian WOC since 2006—Featured on MTV, VH1, Showtime, Logo & Curve among other platforms.